 Premature PAYE Tax Refunds

-This is because the forms indicate that you may have overpaid or underpaid tax.
+The forms indicate that you may have overpaid or underpaid tax.

 According to HMRC, PAYE works well for an estimated 85% of people.
 But certain situations can make tax complicated.